Meet Our Team

 Jon-Erik Jacobson – Remodeling Technician

-As he grew into his teens, the creativity fostered in him by his parents lead him to pursue illustration and design at Center (now College) for Creative Studies, and Macomb Community College.
+As he grew into his teens, the creativity fostered in him by his parents led him to pursue illustration and design at Center for Creative Studies, and Macomb Community College.
 As often happens, the career choice of the teenager is not where the adult finds themselves working.

 Through all of this, Jon-Erik held a lasting and consistent fascination with construction and how everything went together to provide a beautiful and functioning home.
-As a member of the Tri-Pups team since April of 2014, he has been able to apply his years of knowledge, and to learn even better ways of building and repairing.
+As a member of the Tri-Pups team since April of 2014, he has been able to apply his years of knowledge as a remodeler and learn even better ways of building and repairing.

 2ND GENERATION TRI-PUPS

-This crazy girl had more spunk than all of the other dogs combined.
+This crazy and fun-loving girl had more spunk than all of the other dogs combined.
 From the moment that we adopted her in March of 2006 we knew that she had a unique personality.
 A huge fan of people, Gracie loved to play chase and rip apart any toy with a noise maker inside.
-She is a graduate of Canine College at The Michigan Humane Society Pet Education Center.
-Sadly, as our now senior dog, she has the sole responsibility of guarding the Tri-Pups grounds.
+She was a graduate of Canine College at The Michigan Humane Society Pet Education Center.
+Gracie left us just seventeen days after her 15th birthday in November of 2020.